AuraUAS/AuraUAS.github.io/README.md

 - 3 axis gyro (p, q, r)
 - 3 axis accelerometer (ax, ay, az)
 - GPS position (lat, lon, alt)
-- GPS veloctiy (vn, ve, vd)
+- GPS velocity (vn, ve, vd)

-There is a variant of the EKF (included) that uses the 3 axis magnetometer in the measurment update portion of the alogirithm to help track orientation in low dynamic portions of the flight.
+There is a variant of the EKF (included) that uses the 3 axis magnetometer in the measurement update portion of the algorithm to help track orientation in low dynamic portions of the flight.
 The accuracy of the results are highly dependent on the quality of the magnetometer calibration and the amount of magnetic